 One of the best ways your elderly loved one can help prevent illness is to get vaccinated, but he or she may not know which vaccines may be the most important.
-Here is a list of vaccines that can help seniors prevent various health complications, brought to you by the staff at Home Care Assistance in Anchorage.
+Here is a list of vaccines that can help seniors prevent various health complications, brought to you by the staff at Anchorage Home Care Assistance.

 The immune system weakens with age, which makes seniors more susceptible to contracting seasonal influenza.
 Over 90 percent of deaths from the flu happen to those over 65 years of age, which makes getting a seasonal flu vaccine a good idea.
 Seniors have the option of getting the regular flu vaccine or a higher-dose shot resulting in a stronger immune response.

 Shingles, otherwise known as herpes zoster, are a painful skin rash that occurs on one side of the face or body.
 Because the risk of getting shingles increases with age, the vaccine is recommended for those 50 and older and only needs to be given once.

 This combination vaccine prevents several diseases that can be extremely harmful to seniors and the family members who visit them.
 Tetanus disease is also known as lockjaw, a severe tightening of the muscles all over the body caused by bacteria entering a wound.
 Diphtheria can hinder breathing and swallowing due to a bacterial infection that causes the inflammation of mucous.
 Pertussis, also known as whooping cough, causes violent and rapid coughing that can last for months.
 Seniors who are around grandchildren and great-grandchildren can also help protect them from this serious illness, as pertussis is especially harmful to young children.
 The booster should be received every ten years.